Knicks vs. Bucks Player Props Betting Odds

 |5.5 (Over: -156)

-- Antetokounmpo's year-long assist average -- 5.5 per game -- is equal to Saturday's assist over/under.
+- Antetokounmpo's 30.5 points per game average is 1.0 fewer than Monday's over/under.

 Check out all the prop bet options FanDuel has to offer!